The Wizard (1927 film): Plot

 him to recognize the scent of things like cigars and perfume and then gives his victims cigars to smoke or spraying perfume on them to make them recognizable to the ape, who pulls his victims to Coriolos's home to be tortured and then killed.

-Stanley Gordon, a reporter, is told to keep his job, he needs to find get a report on these mysterious murders.
-Gordon tricks a Detective Murphy into handcuffing himself.
-While Gordon answers the phone calls to learn from the Anne Webster’s father, Judge Webster, that a friend of his had disappeared from his house while at dinner, and requests this to be investigated.
+Stanley Gordon, a reporter, is told to keep his job, he needs to get a report on these mysterious murders.
+Gordon tricks a Detective Murphy into handcuffing himself, while Gordon answers the phone calls to learn from Anne Webster’s father, Judge Webster, that a friend of his had disappeared from his house while at dinner, and requests this to be investigated.